 THE EXCELSIOR HOTEL ERNST IS WELCOMING YOU!

-due to the measures decided by the Federal Government we are not allowed to accept any tourist guests to presumably 28.03.2021.
-We are also obliged to close our piano bar as well as our restaurants, the Hanse Stube and the taku, during this period.
+due to the measures decided by the Federal Government we are currently not allowed to accept any tourist guests.
+We are also obliged to close our piano bar as well as our restaurants, the Hanse Stube and the taku.
 However, our Grand Hotel will continue to be open for business travelers and we look forward to welcoming you back soon.

 The health and safety of guests and employees continues to be a top priority for the Excelsior Hotel Ernst.
 For this reason we have introduced new hygiene and safety measures.
 We are closely monitoring global developments and follow all safety and hygiene guidelines and other recommended measures of the World Health Organization and local health authorities regarding COVID-19.
 You are welcome to view our complete list of measures here -->.
 In January 2021, Excelsior Hotel Ernst also received the GBAC STAR accreditation, which means that we achieve the highest standards in cleaning and sanitization.